qtlmovie/qtlmovie/README.txt

   See help/qtlmovie.html

 Build requirements:
-  QtlMovie can be built on Linux or Windows platforms.
+  QtlMovie can be built on Linux, Mac or Windows platforms.
 It requires Qt version 5.
   See help/qtlmovie-build.html for platform-specific build instructions.

 License: